 - DON’T go for a swim.
 In fact, we’d recommend avoiding swimming pools, bathtubs, jacuzzis, or dips in the lake or the ocean.
 The reason for this is simple: To minimize your risk of infection, it’s important to keep excess water from entering your incision site.
 To get clean, take a shower, following any special instructions your surgeon provides you.

 - DON’T smoke or use any tobacco products.
-Tobacco products can slow down your healing ability, potentially prolonging your recovery.
+Tobacco products can slow down your healing ability, potentially prolonging your breast augmentation recovery.
 We recommend patients cease smoking or using tobacco products for at least two months before their breast augmentation, and remain tobacco-free for at least a month thereafter.